ibm-cloud-docs/mas-ms/maintenance.md

 The MAS Cloud Service supports two architectural deployment options, Dedicated Cluster and Shared Cluster, each of which require Capacity Units, Virtual Processor Cores and Gigabyte entitlements.
 The difference between the two options is how the Cloud Service is deployed and used.
 For both deployment options, the client will have their own MAS Applications and their own database schemas, but the underlying architecture will be different.
 The Cloud Service will be configured based on the deployment option purchased.

-Clients who purchased MAS-MS (Managed Service) or were quoted prior to December 2022 are Shared Cluster deployment.
-Clients who were quoted and purchased off that quote after January 2023 are MAS-Dedicated Cluster deployment.
+Clients who purchased MAS-MS (Managed Service) or were quoted prior to December 2022 are _Shared Cluster_ deployment.
+Clients who were quoted and purchased off that quote after January 2023 are _Dedicated Cluster_ deployment.
 If you are not sure which deployment option you have please contact your IBM sales person, CSM or open a support ticket.

 **Dedicated Cluster Deployment** (default)

-With the Dedicated Cluster deployment (otherwise known as MAS-Dedicated), Red Hat OpenShift is not shared by multiple Production Instances(s), Non-Production Instance(s) or Clients.
+With Dedicated Cluster deployment (otherwise known as MAS-Dedicated), Red Hat OpenShift is not shared by multiple Production Instances(s), Non-Production Instance(s) or Clients.
 Each MAS Client Production Instance and Non-Production Instance will have its own Services and it will not be shared across clients.
 Clients choosing the Dedicated Cluster deployment will determine when they wish to implement MAS-Dedicated software upgrades.
 The upgrade may be postponed or deferred by the client.
 Client will need to communicate to IBM Support if they wish to defer an upgrade.
 The following exceptions apply:

 - Client must always be on a supported version.
 Client will need to upgrade their current version before it reaches the end of support date.
 - Client will always be required to accept critical security patches.
 IBM alone will determine whether a patch is deemed a critical security patch and the date it will be applied.

 **Shared Cluster Deployment** (optional)

 In the Shared Cluster deployment (otherwise known as MAS-MAS), Red Hat OpenShift will be shared across multiple Production Instance(s), Non-Production Instance(s) and Clients.
-Clients choosing the Shared Cluster deployment will be subject to the software upgrade policy that is set by IBM SRE.
-IBM will determine and communicate when upgrades will occur, and no deferrals or exceptions will be allowed.
+Clients choosing the Shared Cluster deployment **will be subject to the software upgrade policy that is set by IBM SRE.** IBM will determine and communicate when upgrades will occur, and **no deferrals or exceptions** will be allowed.

 ## Maintenance Windows
 {: #maintenance-windows}